-For each Settlement Period of the HASP and RTM, the CAISO shall calculate the Real-Time Congestion Offset as the difference of 1) the sum of the products of the total of the Demand Imbalance Energy and Virtual Supply liquidated as demand in the RTM or HASP, and the RTM or HASP MCC at the relevant Location; and 2) the sum of the products of the total of the Supply Imbalance Energy and Virtual Demand liquidated as supply in the RTM or HASP, and the RTM or HASP MCC at the relevant Location; including also the sum of RTM and HASP Congestion Charges for Intertie Ancillary Services Awards, and excluding the HASP and RTM Congestion Credit for ETCs and TORs calculated as provided in Section 11.5.7.1.
+For each Settlement Period of the HASP and RTM, the CAISO shall calculate the Real-Time Congestion Offset as the difference of 1) the sum of the products of the total of the Demand Imbalance Energy and Virtual Supply liquidated as demand in the RTM and the RTM MCC at the relevant Location; and 2) the sum of the products of the total of the Supply Imbalance Energy and Virtual Demand liquidated as supply in the RTM and the RTM MCC at the relevant Location; including also the sum of RTM and HASP Congestion Charges for Intertie Ancillary Services Awards, and excluding the HASP and RTM Congestion Credit for ETCs and TORs calculated as provided in Section 11.5.7.1.
 The Real-Time Congestion Offset is allocated as provided in Section 11.5.4.2.

 * * *